ianarawjo/splat/README.md

 The semantic search feature of Splat is configurable and AI assistance can be entirely local with Ollama running on-device.
 For many research applications, this privacy is essential.
 However, I have observed students use Splat for many other use cases, outside of qualitative coding; thus, more powerful AI assistance via OpenAI is available to those who want it.

 Splat is offered as a community resource, completely free and open-source.
 Want a feature?
 Implement it yourself and raise a Pull Request!

-## Key Features

-**Board Interaction**
-- **Auto-save**: Work is automatically saved to localStorage every 60 seconds
-- **Zoom & Pan**: Navigate large canvases with zoom controls (25%-200%) and click-drag panning
-- **Drag-and-drop**: Load text files by dragging them directly onto the canvas
-- **Inline Editing**: Double-click any note to edit it directly on the board
-- **Pin Notes**: Pin important notes to keep them at the top of the visual stack

-**Note Management**
-- **Six Colors**: Choose from yellow, pink, blue, green, orange, or purple for visual coding
-- **Selection Mode**: Toggle selection mode to drag-select multiple notes
-- **Export/Import from JSON**: Simple JSON format to save and load files
-- **Participant IDs**: When notes end in participant IDs like (P1) or (P2), participant IDs for all selected notes will appear the status bar (useful when trying to see how 'representative' a cluster is when qualitative coding)

-**Semantic Search**
-- **Hybrid Retrieval**: Combines BM25 keyword matching with embedding-based semantic similarity
-- **Three Embedding Providers**: Choose between Transformers.js (local), Ollama (local), or OpenAI (cloud)
-- **Visual Results**: Search results panel shows ranked matches with click-to-focus navigation
-- **Configurable**: Adjust BM25 weight, relevance thresholds, and minimum semantic relevance in settings

-**AI Assistant (optional)**
-- **Tool-Calling Agent**: AI can perform actions like searching, creating, editing, and removing notes (note: it cannot cluster them automatically)
-- **Context-Aware**: AI has full access to board state and can use search features
-- **Flexible Backend**: Use Ollama for local/private processing or OpenAI for more powerful responses

 ### Acknowledgements